volodymyrprokopyuk/typescript-ads/README.md

 ### Linear data structures

-**Linear data structures** data elements are stored in a linear order using sequential memory locations or links between data elements
+**Linear data structures** data elements of the same data type are stored in a linear order using sequential memory locations or links between data elements

+**Array** is a collection of related data items of the same data type (homogeneous) stored together under a single name that allow indexing [] operation

+**Structure** is a collection of related data items of different data types (heterogeneous) stored together under a single name that allow referencing (.) operation.
+Structure is a user-defined data type

 #### Array